GMOD/jbrowse-components/website/docs/user_guides/plugin_store.md

 ---
 id: plugin_store
-title: Using the plugin store
+title: Plugin store
-toplevel:true
+toplevel: true
 ---

+import Figure from '../figure'

 Users can add plugins to their session using the in-app plugin store.
 The plugin will be added to your "session" which can be shared with the share